Details

 - Specialties:

-Public Opinion and Behavior, Political Psychology, Race and Ethnic Politics, Latinx Politics, Immigration Politics and Policy
+Public Opinion and Behavior, Political Psychology, Race and Ethnic Politics, Latina/o Politics, Immigration Politics and Policy, Women of Color politics, Dominican American politics

 - Graduate Content: